yash7798/Getting-and-Cleaning-Data-Week4/Codebook.md

-# Tidy data set description
+# Description of the Tidy Data Set made as a Result of the Assignment

 ### The variables in the tidy data
 Tidy data contains 180 rows and 68 columns.
-Each row has averaged variables for each subject and each activity.
+Each row has averaged variables for each subject and correspondingly for each activity as well.

 ### Only all the variables estimated from mean and standard deviation in the tidy set were kept.